enira/cockpit-smb-plugin/README.md

 gpg --keyserver pgpkeys.mit.edu --recv-key  04EE7237B7D453EC
 gpg -a --export 04EE7237B7D453EC | sudo apt-key add -
 ```
-To verify you will install the correct version, query the cache policy.
+To verify that you will install the correct version, you can query the cache policy.
 ```
 apt-cache policy cockpit
 ```